dunesage/dunesage.github.io/README.md

 Belgiu and Drăguţ (2016)[^2] mention that random forests have been implemented successfully to classify satellite imagery sourced from both commercial and governmental programs, including NASA (MODIS, Landsat, and IKONOS), the European Space Agency (WorldView-2), and Planet Labs itself (RapidEye).
 These models were used to create maps of boreal forest habitats, tree biomass, canopy cover, and insect defoliation levels.
 The authors say that random forest models "outperform decision tree classifiers (Ghimire et al., 2012, Gislason et al., 2006, Han et al., 2015)...and ANN classifiers (Chan and Paelinckx, 2008) in terms of classification accuracy."

-I use a ***random forest of decision trees*** to classify Planet imagery in order to investigate the opportunities and challenges of applying this model architecture.
-I also discuss the performance of two neural networks I trained (artificial and convolutional), but these models generalized poorly to the 'scenes' included in the data set.
-Thus, I focus on analyzing the performance and characteristics of the random forest model I trained.
+I use a ***random forest of decision trees*** and an ***artificial neural network*** to classify Planet imagery in order to investigate the opportunities and challenges of applying this model architecture.
+I discuss the performance of the models I trained and how they generalized to the 'scenes' included in the data set.

 In relation to the wider world of machine learning models, a random forest is an ensemble method that improves upon the performance of an individual decision tree.
 As my data set was labeled, this is considered supervised learning.
 Specifically, I selected a binary classification tree architecture, meaning that my decision trees returns either a 0 ('noship') or 1 ('ship').
 I built it using scikit-learn's `RandomForestClassifier` implementation.